Position

 • High school diploma or equivalent required.

-• Previous experience in a similar role preferred.
+• Previous experience as a Porter or in a similar role preferred.

 Is becoming a Porter a good career path?